 A Maryland dental bridge requires a natural tooth on both sides, similar to a traditional bridge.
 However, a Maryland bridge does not attach with crowns to the healthy teeth.
 Instead, these bridges utilize a metal or porcelain framework to stay in place.

 An implant-supported bridge is fairly self-explanatory.
 The bridge does not attach to adjacent teeth but is instead connected to implants which are set within the jawbone.
 These are by far the strongest form of porcelain bridges but does require the most intensive procedure.

 In many cases, adding dental implants offer a better alternative, eliminating stress from the chewing system.
 When carefully placed in the bone of empty spaces, through the implant method, they mimic the roots of teeth.
 They bear the load that the natural teeth used to hold, sparing the neighboring teeth from excessive forces.
 In some cases, two implants may be used to build a bridge spanning from one solid titanium piece to another.

-Although the planning becomes more complicated with larger spaces, Dr. Alex Rouse, DDS, and the LoveJoy Dentistry team know how to bring the puzzle pieces together to fit any scenario.
+Although the planning becomes more complicated with larger spaces, the LoveJoy Dentistry team knows how to bring the puzzle pieces together to fit any scenario.
 Regardless of the scope of your treatment, the steps are similar to deliver a functional, brilliant smile.
 If you’ve been looking for a permanent fix to a gap in your teeth, then contact LoveJoy Dentistry today at 972.449.7411 for more information or to schedule an appointment.
 Our compassionate and friendly staff is standing by to answer any questions and concerns you may have.